 To All Men and Boys, we urge that YOU TOO (#YouToo) have a huge responsibility and important role in preventing gender discrimination.

-Every individual in the society , irrespective of their gender should take an active role in eliminating all sorts of gender biases .
-Men need to understand that creating a gender equal society is required for overall growth, development, peace and progress of the country.
+Every individual in the society, irrespective of their gender should take an active role in eliminating all sorts of gender biases.
+Men need to understand that creating a gender-equal society is required for the overall growth, development, peace, and progress of the country.
 They should ensure that women and girls have equal rights at work and at home.

 Historically men had taken many major steps to stop harmful social practices or social evils.
-In India, till early nineteenth century, women were burnt alive after their husband’s death with husband’s dead body .
-Toddlers or very young girls were married to 70/80 year old men.
-These girls used to be socially outcast for the rest of their lives, after the death of their husband .
+In India, till the early nineteenth century, women were burnt alive after their husband’s death with the husband’s dead body.
+Toddlers or very young girls were married to 70/8 0-year-old men.
+These girls used to be socially outcast for the rest of their lives, after the death of their husbands.
 Girls were not allowed to go to school.
-Social and religious reformers like Raja Ram Mohan Roy , Ishwar Chandra Vidyasagar fought relentless battles against these evil practices and to bring justice to women and girls.
+Social and religious reformers like Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar fought relentless battles against these evil practices and to bring justice to women and girls.
 And they were MEN.

-Let’s admit the fact that fighting For women’s rights and equality is not easy for a Man, specially when there are strong conflicts with one’s cultural, social or religious identity.
+Let’s accept the fact that fighting For women’s rights and equality is not easy for a man, especially when there are strong conflicts with one’s cultural, social, or religious identity.